 I wanted to do kind of a neutral/tonal outfit for this one so I paired the jacket with this open knit gray sweater from this more recent thrifted fall basics haul.
 That is my favorite bralette from Free People peeking out from the sweater which I also had on under that first white top.

 To keep with a similar color, I decided on some distressed white skinny jeans and these taupe booties.

 Use these cozy thrifted winter outfits as inspiration for your own closet and maybe hit up a thrift store or 2 and see what winter goodies you can find!
 Which outfit are you feeling the most?
 Let’s chat down in the comments!
+For outfit ideas with winter boots check out this post.
 See you next time.